Contact Us

 Powers Lookout

 Located 22 km south-west of Whitfield, via Whitlands, Power's Lookout, which was first reserved as early as 1886, is a panoramic viewing point on the Wabonga Plateau above King Valley.
-There are two lookout points offering superb views across scenic high country, there is a walk to Power's Waterhole, and there is a picnic area with facilities.
+Two lookout points offer superb views across scenic high country, there is a walk to Power's Waterhole, and there is a picnic area with facilities.
 Lookout 1 is 190 metres from the car park and offers views from a rock-top platform.
-It passes huge boulders made from silt and pebbles some 350 million years ago.
+It passes huge boulders made from silt and pebbles, some 350 million years old.
 Lookout 2 has views across King River Valley towards Mount Buffalo, Mount Feathertop, and the Victorian Alps.
 The walk to Power's Waterhole is 25 minutes return.
 The waterhole was used by Power as his personal drinking supply.

 The lookout was named because it was once a vantage point for bushranger Harry Power.